I2S Communication Protocol

 - Serial Data (SD): This is the actual audio data that is being transferred between the master and slave devices.

-The below diagram shows the digital waveforms of the three I2S signals:
+This is a placeholder for the reference: fig-i2s-waveform-diagram shows the digital waveforms of the three I2S signals.

 The three signals are explained in more detail below.